JetBrains/Qodana/topics/flexinspect.md

 PSI is an [AST](https://plugins.jetbrains.com/docs/intellij/uast.html) representation of your code corresponding to a source file's structure.
-In case of Java code, PSI reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your codebase to obtain the list of the codebase nodes that can be inspected using your inspections.
+In case of Java code, PSI reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your code to obtain the list of the code nodes that can be inspected using your inspections.

-IntelliJ IDEA reads `inspection.kts` files from the `inspections` directory of your project, and each file contains Kotlin code to check your codebase nodes using the API provided by the PSI.
+IntelliJ IDEA reads `inspection.kts` files from the `inspections` directory of your project, and each file contains Kotlin code to check your code nodes using the API provided by the PSI.

 After you develop your inspections, you can run them over your code with IntelliJ IDEA and %product% right away.